Regina Wilder (contact)

 System-wide Registered Nurse

-Healthy students are more engaged in class.
-The district ensures they have the health services they need by providing access to a full-time nurse at each school, as well as training for teachers and support personnel.
-In 2015, school clinics received approximately 11,000 visits from students, and 85 percent of students were returned to class following treatment.
+Coordinated School Health includes health education and programming as well as nurses and clinics at each school.
+The newest addition to on-site medical services is telemedicine in each school clinic, which gives students and staff access to a higher level of care at school.
+In 2016-17, school clinics received approximately 15,500 visits from students, and 82 percent of students were returned to class following treatment.
 All ECS employees participate in annual training which covers bloodborne pathogens, AED, First Aid, antibullying, and response to anaphylactic shock with epinephrine.
 School nurses, coaches, teachers’ assistants, bus drivers and administrators participate in additional training as well.
+In addition to medical services, CSH supports a healthy learning environment with physical and nutrition education, mental health services, staff wellness programs, school gardens, and programming with community partners.

 “The mission of Coordinated School Health is to improve students’ health and their capacity to learn through the support of students, families, communities and schools.”